Enrique Graf

-Enrique Graf is a Uruguayan-American pianist.
+Enrique Graf (born 1953) is a Uruguayan-American pianist.

 Biography

 Born in Montevideo, Uruguay, Graf began studying piano at the age of four with his mother.
 He then studied at the Falleri-Balzo Conservatory.
 After winning all of the national competitions in Uruguay, he was awarded a full scholarship from the Peabody Conservatory of the Johns Hopkins University and the Organization of American States to study with Leon Fleisher in 1973.

 Graf won First Prize in the William Kapell International Piano Competition in 1978, the National Ensemble Piano Competition in 1977 and the East and West International Competition in New York in 1981.

 He has given recitals all over the world and has been featured as soloist with the orchestras of Baltimore, Indianapolis, New Jersey, Nashville, Pittsburgh, Richmond, Florida, West Virginia, Illinois, Flagstaff, Macon, Ft.
 Lauderdale, Augusta, Greenville, Charleston, Tucumán, Concepción, Rosario, New York City and Jupiter Symphonies, the Symphony of the Americas, the National Chamber Orchestra, the Illinois Chamber Orchestra, Chamber Orchestra of the Triangle, the American Chamber Orchestra, the Hudson Valley Philharmonic, Sinfonia da Camara, South Carolina Philharmonic, Florida Virtuosi Orchestra, the Puerto Rico Symphony, the Montevideo Philharmonic, the Lviv Philharmonic, the Moscow Philharmonic, the Janacek Philharmonic in the Czech Republic, and the national orchestras of Ukraine, Chile, Uruguay, Peru and Colombia.

-Additionally, he has appeared at Lincoln Center, Kennedy Center, National Gallery of Art, Krannert Center, Weill Recital Hall at Carnegie Hall, St. Martin in the Fields in London, New York’s DiMenna Center and Symphony Space, Cultural Centers of Manila and São Paulo, Teatro Opera in Buenos Aires, Broward Center for the Performing Arts in Florida, South Bay Center for the Arts in Los Angeles, Chautauqua Festival, Young Keyboard Artists International Festival in Ann Arbor, San Miguel de Allende Chamber Music Festival and the Sala Beethoven International Festival in Mexico, University of Maryland and University of Houston International Piano Festivals, Spoleto International Piano Festival and Music Fest Perugia in Italy, Festival de Natal, Santa Maria and Vale Veneto in Brazil, Mozarteum Argentino, “Contrasts” Festival in Lviv and Kiev Music Fest in the Ukraine.
+Additionally, he has appeared at Lincoln Center, Kennedy Center, National Gallery of Art, Krannert Center, Weill Recital Hall at Carnegie Hall, St. Martin in the Fields in London, New York’s DiMenna Center and Symphony Space, Cultural Centers of Manila and São Paulo, Teatro Opera in Buenos Aires, Broward Center for the Performing Arts in Florida, South Bay Center for the Arts in Los Angeles, Chautauqua Festival, Young Keyboard Artists International Festival in Ann Arbor, San Miguel de Allende Chamber Music Festival and the Sala Beethoven International Festival in Mexico, University of Maryland and University of Houston International Piano Festivals, Spoleto International Piano Festival and Music Fest Perugia in Italy, Festival de Natal, Santa Maria and Vale Veneto in Brazil, Mozarteum Argentino, “Contrasts” Festival in Lviv and Kyiv Music Fest in Ukraine.

-As a chamber musician he has toured with Cuarteto Latinoamericano, the Ives Quartet, the Baltimore Wind Ensemble, the American Chamber Players, the Prague Wind Quintet and the Apollo String Quartet.
+As a chamber musician Graf has toured with Cuarteto Latinoamericano, the Ives Quartet, the Baltimore Wind Ensemble, the American Chamber Players, the Prague Wind Quintet and the Apollo String Quartet.